Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

-Figure~\ref{fig:adapting_features} shows the results of how the classification performance is impacted when we also update the feature extractor when a concept drift is detected by a drift (AndroZoo dataset in Figure~\ref{fig:adapting_features_androzoo} and DREBIN dataset in Figure~\ref{fig:adapting_features_drebin}), improving by almost 10 percentage points of f1score when classifying AndroZoo dataset (from 65.86\% to 75.05\%).
-Thus, we highlight here the importance of including the feature extractor in the incremental learning process~\cite{androbin}.
+Fig.~\ref{fig:adapting_features} shows the results presented by the authors regarding the impact on classification performance caused when the feature extractor is updated after a concept drift is detected (AndroZoo dataset in Fig.~\ref{fig:adapting_features_androzoo} and DREBIN dataset in Fig.~\ref{fig:adapting_features_drebin}), improving by almost 10 percentage points of f1score when classifying AndroZoo dataset (from 65.86\% to 75.05\%).
+Thus, we emphasize the importance of including the feature extractor in the incremental learning process~\cite{androbin}.